cmhughes/latexindent.pl/documentation/sec-default-user-local.rst

 .. _yaml:specialBeginEnd:

-The fields specified \*specialBeginEnd in ``specialBeginEnd`` are, in their default state, focused on math mode begin and end statements, but there is no requirement for this to be the case;
-:numref:`lst:specialBeginEnd` shows the default settings of ``specialBeginEnd``.
+The fields specified in ``specialBeginEnd`` are, in their default state, focused on math mode begin and end statements, but there is no requirement for this to be the case; :numref:`lst:specialBeginEnd` shows the default settings of ``specialBeginEnd``.

  .. literalinclude:: ../defaultSettings.yaml
  	:caption: ``specialBeginEnd``